- Develop a procedure for granting permission to reprint the report (table 2)

-- Launch the report on a date during the year mentioned in the report title and on the copyright page.
+- Launch the report during the year mentioned in the report title and on the copyright page.

 If possible, launch the report on a date of relevant national, regional, or international significance.
-Plan high-profile events to brief the print, radio, television and electronic media.
+Plan high-profile events to brief media.
 The launch might be associated with press conferences with one or two important contributors such as government representatives, policy makers, parliamentarians, representatives of private sector or civil society organizations, or other experts.
-(The case of the 2002 Chile HDR is an example.)
 Other events might include policy seminars, public debates and so on.

 - Establish a distribution list for the report.

 The distribution list for the report should include international organizations, sponsors and potential funders, governmental and non-governmental organizations, civil society organizations, stakeholders, technical associations and research institutions active in the area of the theme, representatives of the target audience, and so on.
-Through wide distribution to appropriate individuals, organizations and networks, seek to promote dialogue and debate around the theme and related issues from a people’s perspective rather than solely among experts, though this is also important.
+Wide distribution can promote dialogue and debate around the theme from a people’s perspective rather than solely among experts, though this is also important.
 Work with a commercial publisher or short-term marketing expert to distribute the HDR widely and proactively, including through market mechanisms, and to develop components such as brochures and plain language summaries, catalogue listings, advertising in relevant publications, reviews of the HDR, placement in bookstores, online sales, videos, contests and so on.